contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

  * headers
  * body (according to the method the body part cannot be edited)

+=> Insert graphic with numbered ticks

 The list of proposed methods can be extended via the settings.
-This usage is a little beyond the scope of this simple vademecum and will be described here.
+This usage is a little beyond the scope of this simple vademecum and will be described => here (TODO).

 The query parameters can be enter directly in the URL text field or in a simple tabular form.